keyasha99/osticket-prereqs/README.md

 <img src="https://i.imgur.com/C8x2Ywj.png" height="80%" width="80%" alt="osTicket Installation"/>
 </p>
 <p>
-Find and enable these extensions by right-clicking on them and selecting Enable: php_imap.dll, php_intl.dll, & php_opcache.dll.
-After, you can refresh the osTicket website and see the changes.
+Find and enable these extensions by right-clicking on them and selecting Enable: php_imap.dll, php_intl.dll, and php_opcache.dll.
+Then, you can refresh the osTicket website to see the changes.
 </p>
 <br />